NVIDIA/VisRTX/README.md

 | nextFrameReset | BOOL  | query whether the next frame will reset accumulation  |

-The `numSamples` property is the lower bound of pixel samples taken when the `checkerboard` parameter is enabled because not every pixel will have the same number of samples accumulated.
+The `numSamples` property is the lower bound of pixel samples taken when the `checkerboard` renderer parameter (see below) is enabled because not every pixel will have the same number of samples accumulated.

 The `nextFrameReset` property can give the application feedback for when accumulation is about to reset in the next frame.
 When the property is queried